 - create issues for the public in understanding the protection which you seek.

 Before your design can be registered, it must meet the legislative requirements.
-We call this the 'formalities check'.
+We call this the 'formalities assessment'.

-During this 'formalities check' we pay close attention to your representations.
+During this 'formalities assessment' we pay close attention to your representations.
 If your representations do not comply, we will let you know in writing.

 While issues raised at this stage are generally easy to overcome, many can be avoided.
 Before applying, consider the following: